ugrid-conventions/ugrid-conventions/src/conformance.md

 [^10]: Providing stable statement references allows conformance statements to evolve without invalidating earlier versions of a checker program.
 We also provide a linkable web anchor for each one.

-[^11] if a mesh does not share any element dimensions with other meshes, it follows that it also will not share any element coordinates or connectivities with other meshes.
+[^11]: if a mesh does not share any element dimensions with other meshes, it follows that it also will not share any element coordinates or connectivities with other meshes.

-[^12] invalid 'lookalike' attributes, which are not defined by UGRID, include such as :
+[^12]: invalid 'lookalike' attributes, which are not defined by UGRID, include such as :
   "node_face_connectivity", "boundary_coordinates", "boundary_dimension" or "node_dimension".

-[^13] for checking purposes, the identity of a connectivity is actually defined by the referring attribute in the parent mesh.
+[^13]: for checking purposes, the identity of a connectivity is actually defined by the referring attribute in the parent mesh.
    However, if the connectivity is correctly formed, then its `cf_role` value will always be the same as this  -- cf:[R303](#R303).

-[^14] the 'indicated mesh' of a location-index-set is the mesh named in its `mesh` attribute

-[^15] in the present [latest CF version][cf_current_version] the only `cf_role` terms defined are the discrete-geometry types : `timeseries_id`, `profile_id` and `trajectory_id`
+[^14]: in the present [latest CF version][cf_current_version] the only `cf_role` terms defined are the discrete-geometry types : `timeseries_id`, `profile_id` and `trajectory_id`